Automattic/woocommerce-services/readme.txt

 == Changelog ==

+= 2.3.2 - 2023-xx-xx =
+* Fix    - Fix notice error when shipping location(s) is disabled in WooCommerce settings.

 = 2.3.1 - 2023-07-17 =
 * Fix    - Fix notice error on the WooCommerce tax settings page.